Corktown Footbridge

 the Ottawa District Labour Council, the Bytown Museum, and an ad-hoc group called "Friends of Corktown Bridge", which organized a cèilidh in advance of the public meeting.
 The formal ceremony to name the Corktown Footbridge was held on 11 September 2007 led by Mayor Larry O'Brien.

 The Corktown Footbridge has numerous love locks attached to its railing.
 In 2014, Professor Murat Saatcioglu of the University of Ottawa determined that there was no risk of structural collapse from the weight of the love locks attached to the railing of the bridge.
-In 2019 numerous of the love locks were removed due to "the amount, placement and clumping of locks," and that city staff routinely inspect the locks and removed damaged ones.
+In 2019 numerous of the love locks were removed due to "the amount, placement and clumping of locks," and that city staff routinely inspected the locks and removed damaged ones.